-The skin itself was originally crafted from animal hide and allows the musician to create different sound depending on where they strike it.
-For example, hitting the skin in the centre will produce deep, low notes, whilst, hitting it at the edge will produce higher pitch sounds with plenty of overtones.
+The skin itself was originally crafted from animal hide and allows the musician to create different sounds depending on where they strike it.
+For example, hitting the skin in the center will produce deep, low notes, whilst, hitting it at the edge will produce higher pitch sounds with plenty of overtones.

 These instruments range from around 8 inches – 12 inches in diameter and are used to accompany traditional, Capoeira marital dances.
 They work well with vocals and other instruments, thanks to their low pitch and subtle sound.

-In terms of playability, the musician should use their left hand to hold the instrument without touching any cymblettes, then should alternate between striking the skin using their thumb and fingers of the right hand.
+To play one, the musician should use their left hand to hold the instrument without touching any cymbals, then should alternate between striking the skin using their thumb and fingers of the right hand.

-The tambourine was designed in Europe in 1500 and has remained a popular instrument ever since, likely due to their portability.
+The tambourine was designed in Europe in 1500 and has remained a popular instrument ever since, likely due to its portability.

 Tambourines are very diverse instruments.
 For example, some don’t have any skin, so are played by hitting the ring against your hand or with a stick as part of a drum kit.
 Whereas others can have one or two rings of jingles, and skins that are tuneable or non-tunable.

 The bodhran is an Irish frame drum, measuring between 12-24 inches in diameter and with a shell between 4-8 inches deep.